LukeSmithxyz/voidrice/README.md

 ## Like my rice?

-Feel free to add other suggestions and I may implement them.

 I have a job, but every penny I get from followers or subscribers is more incentive to perfect what I'm doing.
 You can donate to me at [https://paypal.me/LukeMSmith](https://paypal.me/LukeMSmith).